A First Look at the Security Issues in the Model Context Protocol Ecosystem: Threat Model and Analysis Approach

 \subsection{Quantitative Analysis}

-Next, we collect data from MCP registries (e.g., server metadata) to quantitatively examine the security risks present in the registry.
-Finally, we extract tools from the collected servers to evaluate whether the identified MCP server security issues manifest in real-world deployments.
+The quantitative analysis is conducted at the MCP server level to evaluate the registry-level attack surface.
+We follow a principled measurement methodology: registries are selected based on explicit criteria, server data are collected through systematic crawling or official APIs, and SDK-based dependency filtering is applied to retain valid MCP servers.

-\textbf{MCP Registries Selection.} We use \textit{mastra}~\cite{mastra}, a registry of MCP registries, to select the most relevant ones for our study.
-Our selection is based on three criteria: (i) The registry hosts a large number of MCP servers. (ii) It provides a feature to list all MCP servers, which enables us to collect the data. (iii) It allows users to submit their own MCP servers.
-Based on these criteria, we select 5 out of the 27 registries listed on \textit{mastra}, which are four decentralized registries \textit{mcp.so}, \textit{MCP Market}, \textit{MCP Store}, \textit{Pulse MCP}, and a centralized registry \textit{Smithery}.
-In addition, we include \textit{npm} as a representative centralized registry, given its widespread adoption in practice.
+\textbf{MCP Registries Selection.} We use \textit{mastra}~\cite{mastra}, a registry that lists multiple MCP registries, to identify the most relevant ones for our study.
+Our selection is based on three criteria: (i) the registry hosts a large number of MCP servers; (ii) it provides a feature to display all MCP servers, which enables us to collect the data; and (iii) it allows users to submit their own MCP servers.
+We select 5 registries out of the 27 listed on \textit{mastra}: four decentralized registries (\textit{mcp.so}, \textit{MCP Market}, \textit{MCP Store}, \textit{Pulse MCP}), and a centralized registry \textit{Smithery}.